 Non-jointing grasses keep their growing point at the crown, even when they are grazed.
 That keeps the growing point farther from the mouths of grazing livestock and blades of mowers.
 These include orchard grass, tall and meadow fescue, perennial rye, Kentucky bluegrass.

 It gets even trickier when the breeders get involved.
-Orchardgrass could be thought of as a tall grass, but different orchardgrass cultivars (Topeko and Benchmark) have been bred to allow it to be grazed shorter.
+Orchardgrass could be thought of as a tall grass, but some orchardgrass cultivars (Topeko and Benchmark) have been bred to survive shorter grazing.

 Timing of the first harvest or grazing, the frequency of grazing, and the amount of pressure, can all impact the stand’s ability to recover.
 Picking the point of the first harvest will help determine the quality of the forage.
 In some cases, you might rely on boot stage, but for some species that might be too late.
 Sampling and knowledge of the specific species involved can help.